 푸룬은 변비에도 좋지요 버섯은 좋아하는거니깐~ 좋은정보 감사합니다

 Legumes such as lentils and chickpeas are not only highly nutritious but also help manage cholesterol levels.
-Above all, this is thanks to the soluble dietary fiber contained in legumes.
-Soluble dietary fiber binds with cholesterol particles in the digestive system and removes cholesterol before it is absorbed into the bloodstream.
+This is primarily due to the soluble dietary fiber contained in legumes.
+Soluble dietary fiber binds to cholesterol particles in the digestive system and plays a role in removing cholesterol before it is absorbed into the bloodstream.

-According to data published in the nutrition journal 'Nutrients,' replacing just 1 ounce (about 30g) of common protein foods such as meat, poultry, eggs, and seafood with a quarter cup of soybeans can reduce cholesterol by more than 10%.
-Additionally, consuming half a cup of legumes has been shown to provide 10% more fiber, magnesium, copper, and potassium compared to consuming 1 ounce of refined grains like white rice.
+According to data published in the nutrition journal *Nutrients*, replacing just one ounce (about 30g) of common protein foods, such as meat, poultry, eggs, and seafood, with a quarter cup of beans can lower cholesterol by more than 10%.
+Additionally, research shows that consuming half a cup of legumes provides 10% more fiber, magnesium, copper, and potassium compared to consuming one ounce of refined grains like white rice.

 mushroom

-Mushrooms are also foods that help manage cholesterol levels.
-They contain powerful compounds such as beta-glucan and chitin, which help lower LDL (low-density lipoprotein) cholesterol, known as bad cholesterol, and increase HDL (high-density lipoprotein) cholesterol, known as good cholesterol.
+Mushrooms are also a food that helps manage cholesterol levels.
+Containing powerful compounds such as beta-glucan and chitin, they help lower LDL (low-density lipoprotein) cholesterol, known as "bad cholesterol," and raise HDL (high-density lipoprotein) cholesterol, known as "good cholesterol."

 According to a meta-analysis published in the American Journal of Medicine, an evaluation of seven prospective studies showed that mushroom consumption may have a positive effect on both HDL cholesterol and LDL cholesterol levels.

-Macadamia nuts, which produce a rich buttery flavor, are abundant in monounsaturated fats known to lower cholesterol levels.
-They also provide antioxidants, dietary fiber, and phytosterols (plant-derived phytochemicals), all of which are beneficial for overall heart health.
+Macadamia nuts, which have a rich buttery flavor, are rich in monounsaturated fats known to have cholesterol-lowering effects.
+They also provide antioxidants, dietary fiber, and phytosterols (naturally derived phytochemicals from plants), all of which are beneficial for overall heart health.

-A randomized experiment published in the Journal of Nutritional Science showed that daily consumption of macadamia nuts resulted in lowered cholesterol levels.
+A randomized study published in the Journal of Nutritional Science showed that consuming macadamia nuts daily lowered cholesterol.

 Prune

-Prunes (dried plums) are rich in various nutrients and fibers that not only aid in bowel movements but also can contribute to heart health.
-There are research findings indicating that elderly individuals who frequently consume prunes have improved cholesterol levels.
-In particular, among men over 55, prune intake has been associated with improvements in HDL levels and the HDL to total cholesterol ratio.
-For women after menopause, consuming 4 to 6 prunes daily helped improve HDL levels and reduce inflammation markers (TNF-a).
+Prunes are not only beneficial for bowel movements but are also rich in various nutrients and fiber that can support heart health.
+Studies have shown that cholesterol levels improved in older adults who frequently consumed prunes.
+In particular, among men aged 55 and older, prune consumption was found to be associated with improved HDL levels and the ratio of HDL to total cholesterol.
+For postmenopausal women, consuming 4 to 6 prunes daily helped improve HDL levels and reduce the inflammatory marker TNF-α.
 The soluble dietary fiber in prunes can also have a positive effect on cholesterol improvement.

 =============

-They are things that you can eat every day more than you think.
+These are things you could eat every day, more than I thought.

 If you buy whole macadamia nuts